variantstudios/compasshighschool.org/_drafts/navigator-news-10-7-19.md

 * Tai Chi
 * Textiles Workshop

 That's pretty impressive\!
-A BIG THANK YOU to Pamela for all her hard work bringing seminars to life\!&nbsp; No wonder our students LOVE them (and Pamela)\!
-Have a skill you would like to share with Compass students?
+A BIG THANK YOU to Pamela Barker for all her hard work bringing seminars to life.
+No wonder our students LOVE them (and Pamela)\! **Have a skill you would like to share with Compass students?
 Seminar is the perfect place to do it.
-Let us know\!
+Let us know\!**

 PAC Meeting + Parent Ed
 {: .cta}

-Join us tonight for our monthly Parent Action Council Business Meeting from 6:30-7:00p, followed by Parent Education Hour from 7:00-8:00p.
-Wendy Rose, Futures Counselor at Compass will get parents up to speed on the work our middle school and upper school students will be doing this year to explore their own futures.
+Join us tonight for our monthly Parent Action Council Business Meeting from 6:30-7:00p, followed by Parent Education Hour from 7:00-8:00p. **Wendy Rose, Futures Counselor at Compass will get parents up to speed on the work our middle school and upper school students will be doing this year to explore their own futures.**

 ![](/assets/images/electronics-work-in-the-communication-venture-1.jpg){: width="1000" height="1198"}